Kyle Richards’ Sister Kim: Kyle Defends Her Actions On ‘RHOBH’ After Enabler Comment

 Kyle Richards is one of the original housewives on The Real Housewives of Beverly Hills and she has been very protective of her sister Kim Richards.
 It’s no secret that Kim’s sobriety problems have been very painful for Kyle, even though she was the one who brought her issues to light during the first season of The Real Housewives of Beverly Hills.
-But what bothers Kyle is when someone new to the group joins them and try to relate to Kim by sharing their own experiences with drugs, alcohol and overdoses.
+But what bothers Kyle is when someone new to the group joins them and try to relate to Kim by sharing their own experiences with drugs, alcohol, and overdoses.
 So when Eden Sassoon opened up about losing her sister to a drug overdose, Kyle felt attacked after being called an enabler.

 According to a new tweet, Kyle Richards is now revealing that she does not see herself as an enabler to her sister Kim.
 Eden Sassoon doesn’t know much about their relationship, so she was a bit surprised that Lisa Rinna would make the accusation that Kim Richards is slowly dying and that Kyle is her primary enabler.
 Kim may have been arrested a few summers ago, but it sounds like she has control over her life these days.